RyanOD/python-games/word-guessing/readme.md

 # Word Guessing Game
-This is a simple word guessing game where the user guesses one letter at a time until all letters have been identified.
-While a very simple game, this is a classic first step in game development as it introduces the developer to many key programming concepts while not overwhelming them with too much.
-That being said, don't let the simplicity of the game fool you.
-For a beginning programmer, there is a lot to consider here.

-The game gets all words from the Random Word API on Heroku.
+This is a simple word guessing game built with Python.
+Players guess one letter at a time until all letters have been identified.
+While a very simple game, this is a classic first step in game development as it introduces the developer to many key programming concepts while not overwhelming them with too much complexity.
+The game uses the Random Word API on Heroku to generate all secret words.

 ## Key Concepts
-This following concepts are exposed in this word guessing game design.
+The following Python programming concepts are exposed in this word guessing game design.
 - Requests Module
 - APIs
 - Game Loop